ibm-cloud-docs/billing-usage/ts_payment_console.md

 {: #ts_ccibm}
 {: troubleshoot}

-If your payments are managed outside of the console, you can't use [Billing and usage](https://{DomainName}/billing){: new_window} to add a credit card.
+If your payments are managed outside of the console, you can't use [Billing and usage](https://{DomainName}/billing){: external} to add a credit card.
 {:shortdesc}

 You want to enter a credit card to pay for {{site.data.keyword.Bluemix_notm}} services, but the option doesn't appear.